zzqjames/Frogger-Game/README.md

-This project is a MIPS Assembly language implementation of the classic Frogger game.
+This project is an implementation of the classic Frogger game using MIPS Assembly.